U.S. Senator (D-Ohio)

-Born and raised in Ohio, former U.S. Marine and NASA astronaut John Glenn was elected to Senatorial office in 1974, a position he held until 1999.
-Chief author of the 1978 Nonproliferation Act 2, Glenn served as chairman of the Committee on Governmental Affairs from 1987 to 1995 and sat on the Foreign Relations and Armed Services Committee, and the Special Committee on Aging.
+Born and raised in Ohio, former U.S. Marine and NASA astronaut Senator John Glenn was elected to the Senate in 1974, a position he held until 1999.
+Chief author of the 1978 Nuclear Non-Proliferation Act, Glenn served as Chairman of the Committee on Governmental Affairs from 1987 to 1995 and sat on both the Foreign Relations and Armed Services Committees and the Special Committee on Aging.

-In late 1986, Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln Savings and Loans.
-In response, in January 1987, Glenn arranged a meeting with Jack Atchison of Arthur Young Accounting firm (who conducted Lincoln's audits in 1985 and 1986) to substantiate the claims made by Grogan.
+Lincoln S&L's parent entity - American Continental Corporation - was an Ohio-chartered operation, which is why Glenn said he was interested in the matter.
+In late 1986, Charles Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln.
+In response, in January 1987, Glenn arranged a meeting with Jack Atchison of the Arthur Young accounting firm (who conducted Lincoln's audits in 1985 and 1986) to substantiate the claims made by Grogan.
 Glenn says that Atchison supported Lincoln's complaints by saying that the exam was significantly overdue and that classified information was being leaked to the public.

-Grogan called Glenn's assistant, Mary Jane Veto, in late February and requested that she ask Glenn to talk to DeConcini, Cranston and McCain about meeting with Gray.
+Grogan called Glenn's assistant in late February and requested that she ask Glenn to talk to Senators DeConcini, Cranston, and McCain about meeting with Bank Board Chairman Ed Gray.
 Grogan testified that, in mid-March, he heard (through other senators and their staff) that Glenn had agreed to attend the meeting, so he didn't pursue him further.